Updated on: 2/19/2019

 - Blind spots: Whoever is driving a box truck should be aware of the blind spots, which are much larger than on a passenger vehicle.
 If the driver is distracted or doesn't have adequate mirrors on the box truck, he or she may not see a pedestrian or bicyclist in their path.

 - Drivers: Box trucks don't require a Commercial Driver's License (CDL), so anyone can rent a moving truck or drive one for their job.
 Handling these trucks takes practice, and some inexperienced drivers may be distracted, lost or in a hurry while behind the wheel.

 Losing A Loved One In A Fatal Truck Accident

-Accidents involving box trucks, semi trucks and other commercial vehicles are all too often devastating.
+Accidents involving box trucks, semi trucks and other commercial vehicles are often devastating and result in serious injuries or even death.
 Statistics show that about 67 percent of deaths in fatal truck accidents are occupants of passenger vehicles, pedestrians or bicyclists — not the truck drivers themselves.

-After unexpectedly losing a loved one, you're likely filled with questions.
+If you have unexpectedly lost a loved one in a trucking accident, you're likely filled with questions.
 Why did this happen?
 Who is responsible?
 How can I pay these bills?
 At Davis Law Group, P.S., we believe you should focus on your family and the memory of your loved one in the aftermath of an accident.
 That requires putting your faith in an experienced team of legal professionals to handle the insurance companies, etc.

 Attorney Chris Davis has nearly 25 years of experienced representing truck accident victims in Washington state.
 These cases are complex and require in-depth knowledge of the law.
 Davis Law Group can help you fight back against the trucking company, which will surely try and settle quickly for a lowball amount.